 In complex builds, video works best when treated as a practical communication tool rather than a marketing add-on.
 It helps people who are not on-site understand what has been completed, what is underway, and what the finished result looks like.
 It also creates a clear record that can be shared internally, with clients, and across stakeholder groups.

 If you want an example of what this looks like in practice, see our construction progress video for Kane Constructions.
-It documents the Penguin Parade Visitor Centre build across multiple stages and shows how progress footage and interviews can work together.
+It documents the build of the Penguin Parade Visitor Centre across multiple stages and shows how progress footage and interviews can work together.

 Companies in Melbourne that we work with

-We produce construction videos in Melbourne for a wide range of organisations.
-That includes commercial builders, civil construction contractors, property developers, and infrastructure project teams.
-We also work with engineering and services businesses when the project needs video documentation, training content, or recruitment material tied to site work.
+We produce construction videos in Melbourne for a wide range of organisations, including builders such as Kane Constructions.
+Our clients include commercial builders, civil construction contractors, property developers and infrastructure project teams.
+We also work with engineering and services businesses when projects require video documentation, training content, or recruitment materials related to site work.

 How construction companies use video